Flexible parametric survival analysis: An introduction to concepts, methods & software

 Where

-This is an online course consisting of three sessions (lectures and computer labs) spread out over three days.
+This is a one-day online course consisting of lectures and a computer practical.

 Course description